How to Create a Mental Health App and Succeed: a Provider's 2023 Guide

 What Is the Potential of Mental Health App Development: Statistics Overview

 The global mental health market is projected to reach $537.97 billion by 2030.
 Mental health problems affect over one billion people worldwide annually, with depression taking a leading position.
 For example, over 40 million American adults are exposed to depression and anxiety disorders.
-Nearly 75% of people with mental illness in high- and middle-income economies.
+Nearly 75% of people with mental illness receive no treatment in high- and middle-income economies.

 Many can’t afford in-office treatment due to prejudices against people with psychological disorders or having hard access to clinical therapy.
 This raises the need for safe, accessible, and effective treatment.
 On the other hand, emotionally healthy people are eager to enjoy life on a satisfying level by developing good habits and cultivating positive thinking.